Trentino Booking Booking

 Directions

-Upstream from the village of Celentino (1342 m), take the road towards Malga Campo and travel about 400 meters on the asphalted road.
-Just before the road turns into a dirt track, leave the car at the small parking lot.
-From here, a rather steep path starts, which becomes easier after a short stretch and alternates between false flats and gentler climbs.
-At the end of the dirt road, take a simple path through the woods that leads to the waterfall (1535 m) in 5-10 minutes.
-The route is very pleasant, surrounded by green meadows where you can feel the warmth of the sun on your skin and dense forest where you can take a break on warm summer afternoons.
-The waterfall may not be imposing, but its unique shape nestled in a narrow gorge of rocks and the splendid natural environment surrounding it still make it a gem worth visiting.
+Above the village of Celentino (1342 m), take the road towards Malga Campo and travel about 400 m on the paved road, and just before the road turns into a dirt road, leave the car at the small parking lot.
+From here, a rather steep path starts, which after a short distance becomes easier and alternates false flats with gentler climbs.
+At the end of the dirt road, take a simple path through the woods that after 5-10 minutes leads to the waterfall (1535 m).
+The route is very pleasant, surrounded by green meadows along which you can feel the warmth of the sun's rays on your skin, and dense woods in the shade where you can enjoy a break on warm summer afternoons.
+The waterfall is not imposing, but its particular shape nestled in a narrow gorge of rocks and the beautiful natural environment surrounding it make it a jewel worth visiting.

-There is an option for a circular hike starting from the village of Celledizzo.
-Take the dirt road towards Celentino and after 300 meters, turn left following the signs for Malga Sassa, Cascata Piz del Pai.
-From the waterfall, follow the trail towards the village of Celentino, then turn right onto the dirt road "Le Penagiole" until you reach Celledizzo.
+Possibility of a circular hike starting from the village of Celledizzo, taking the dirt road to Celentino and after 300 m turning left, following the signs for Malga Sassa, Piz del Pai Waterfall.
+From the waterfall, take the path towards the village of Celentino, from which you take the dirt road "Le Penagiole" to the right until Celledizzo.

 Public transportation

-You can reach the town of Celentino with the Trentino Trasporti MALÈ - MEZZANA - FUCINE - COGOLO - PEIO bus service (download the departure and return schedules)
+You can reach the village of Celentino with the Trentino Trasporti line bus MALÈ - MEZZANA - FUCINE - COGOLO - PEIO (download the outbound and return timetables).

-To tackle this walk, we recommend wearing hiking boots and a cap, and carrying a waterproof jacket, sunscreen, and a water bottle in your backpack.
+To undertake this walk we recommend wearing hiking boots and a hat and carrying a rain jacket, sunscreen, and a water bottle in your backpack.

-Don't forget a camera or mobile phone to capture the landscapes and views you like the most.
-If you'd like, you can share them on social media using #visitvaldisole.
+Don't forget a camera or mobile phone to capture the views and scenes you like most.
+Then, if you want, you can share them on social media using #visitvaldisole.